moxious/neo4j-serverless-functions/README.md

 }
 ```

+## Custom Cypher Function

+In the Cypher function above, note that the message to the function requires sending a Cypher query.
+Sometimes
+the publisher of the message or sender of the JSON payload won't know the Cypher queries.
+In this case, we want
+to bake in the cypher query and ensure that the function in question can only ever use 1 query.
+That's what the
+custom cypher function is for.

+The input format accepted is then only a batch array.
+Because the Cypher sink query is "baked into the function",
+the function you deploy can only ever run that query.

+An equivalent way of doing the example above would be to deploy the customCypher

 ## Security

 *It is very important you secure access to the functions in a way that is appropriate